AF018/Metaheuristics-Project/README.md

 In case you don't want to import an existing solution, you can create one with the heuristic implemented in the code.
 To do that, just replace the PATH_TO_SOLUTION_FILE line by 0.
 If you want to import a solution, the third line is not important since it specifies the path to the heuristic solution, which is only computed when there is no imported solution.

-To run the heuristic and the simulated annealing, you would use for instance (given teh specified folders exist, as well as the grid file and the solution file) :
+To run the heuristic and the simulated annealing, you would use for instance (given the specified folders exist, as well as the grid file and the solution file) :

 ```
 Instances/captANOR1500_15_100.dat